-Next.js 15 Internationalization Simplified
+Next.js Internationalization Simplified

 Sun Feb 09 2025

 Because Nextjs has server and client components, maintaining internationalization is more difficult than it is in a traditional React application.
-We'll look at how to keep Nextjs 15 international in this article.
+We'll look at how to keep Nextjs app international in this article.
 The procedures outlined in Nextjs' documentation will be what we do.
 The documentation can be found here.

 As stated in the official documentation, I will attempt to keep it simple.
 For this, we won't be using any libraries.
 Although a negotiator-like library can be used, subpath routing will be used in this case.
-The entire application must be wrapped in a [lang]
+The entire application must be wrapped in a [lang] route.
+For example, if you have a /article page, it will now be /[lang]/article, with lang representing the language code such as en, fr, es, etc. In order to handle situations where the lang code is not available, we will add a fallback code and use it to reroute the same path.
+Thus, middleware is used because we will be managing this in each route segment.

 import { NextRequest, NextResponse } from "next/server";

-import { getLocale, pathnameHasLocale } from "./lib/locale";
+import { getLocale } from "./lib/i18n";

-export function middleware(request: NextRequest) {
+export function proxy(request: NextRequest) {

 const { pathname } = request.nextUrl;

-const locale = getLocale(pathname);
+const { hasLocale, pathname: newPath } = getLocale(pathname);

-request.nextUrl.pathname = `/${locale}${pathname}`;
+request.nextUrl.pathname = newPath;

 return NextResponse.redirect(request.nextUrl);